6 July , 2025

 HomeStockholm UnveiledIconic Personalities of StockholmBirger Jarl: The visionary founder of Stockholm

-A prominent figure in Swedish history, Birger Jarl was born Birger Magnusson circa 1210 and is best known for founding Stockholm and serving as a crucial statesman who influenced medieval Sweden.
+A renowned figure in Swedish history, Birger Jarl was born Birger Magnusson circa 1210 and is best known for founding Stockholm and serving as a crucial statesman who influenced medieval Sweden.

 The birth of Stockholm